Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Serre-invariant stability conditions

-and so $\hom(Q_2', Q_2[3]) \neq 0$ which is in contradiction to the assumption (d). \end{proof} \begin{Rem} Theorem \ref{thm_uniqueSinv} can be applied to prove uniqueness of Serre-invariant stability conditions on the Kuznetsov component of certain Fano threefolds of Picard rank one and index $2$ (see \cite[Theorem 2.3]{kuznetsov:fano-threefolds} for the classification in terms of the degree).
-More precisely, as explained in Corollary \ref{cor-s-invariant-ku} and Remark \ref{sec:quarticdoublesolid} it applies to the Kuznetsov component of a cubic threefold (degree $3$ case) and to the quartic double solid (degree $2$ case), respectively.
-Theorem \ref{thm_uniqueSinv} (via the relaxed condition in Lemma \ref{lem-relax}) also applies to the Kuznetsov component of a Gushel--Mukai threefold, which is a Fano threefold of Picard rank $1$, index $1$ and genus $6$, by \cite[Corollary 4.5]{PR}.
-Recently, the uniqueness of Serre-invariant stability conditions for the above examples has been independently proved in \cite[Theorem 4.25]{zhang-hochschild:} and \cite[Theorem 4.24]{Zhang}.
-But we believe that the general criterion given in Theorem \ref{thm_uniqueSinv} could be potentially applied in other interesting geometric examples.
-For instance, in the next Section we explain an application to the Kuznetsov component of a very general cubic fourfolds. \end{Rem}
+\begin{Rem} Theorem~\ref{thm_uniqueSinv} can be applied to prove the uniqueness of Serre-invariant stability conditions on the Kuznetsov component of certain Fano threefolds of Picard rank $1$ and index~$2$ (see~\cite[Theorem 2.3]{kuznetsov:fano-threefolds} for the classification in terms of the degree).
+More precisely, as explained in Corollary~\ref{cor-s-invariant-ku} and Remark~\ref{sec:quarticdoublesolid}, it applies to the Kuznetsov component of a cubic threefold (degree $3$ case) and to the quartic double solid (degree $2$ case), respectively.
+Theorem~\ref{thm_uniqueSinv} (via the relaxed condition in Lemma~\ref{lem-relax}) also applies to the Kuznetsov component of a Gushel--Mukai threefold, which is a Fano threefold of Picard rank $1$, index $1$ and genus~$6$, by~\cite[Corollary 4.5]{PR}.
+Recently, the uniqueness of Serre-invariant stability conditions for the above examples has been independently proved in~\cite[Theorem 4.25]{zhang-hochschild:} and~\cite[Theorem 4.24]{Zhang}.
+But we believe that the general criterion given in Theorem~\ref{thm_uniqueSinv} could be potentially applied in other interesting geometric examples.
+For instance, in the next section we explain an application to the Kuznetsov component of a very general cubic fourfold. \end{Rem}

-\subsection{Aside: very general cubic fourfolds}
+\subsection{Aside: Very general cubic fourfolds}

-If the Serre functor of $\cT$ is $S=[2]$, i.e.\ $\cT$ is a $2$-Calabi-Yau category, then clearly any stability condition is Serre-invariant.
-An example of such category is the Kuznetsov component of a cubic fourfold.
-In this section we apply Theorem \ref{thm_uniqueSinv} to show that if $X$ is a very general cubic fourfold, then there is a unique $\widetilde{\text{GL}}^+(2, \mathbb{R})$-orbit of stability conditions on the Kuznetsov component of $X$.
+If the Serre functor of $\cT$ is $S=[2]$, \textit{i.e.}\ $\cT$ is a $2$-Calabi-Yau category, then clearly any stability condition is Serre invariant.
+An example of such a category is the Kuznetsov component of a cubic fourfold.
+In this section we apply Theorem~\ref{thm_uniqueSinv} to show that if $X$ is a very general cubic fourfold, then there is a unique $\widetilde{\text{GL}}^+(2, \mathbb{R})$-orbit of stability conditions on the Kuznetsov component of $X$.

 Recall that the bounded derived category of a cubic fourfold $X$ has a semiorthogonal decomposition of the form